vaibhav209/color-picker-app/README.md

 ## Technologies Used

-- [React]
+- React
-- [React Router]
+- React Router
-- Local Storage]
+- Local Storage
-- [CSS Modules]
+- CSS Modules
-- [React Toastify]
+- React Toastify

 ## Getting Started
 To get started with User Colors, follow these steps:

--1.
-Clone this repository to your local machine
+- Clone this repository to your local machine
--2.
-Run npm install to install the dependencies
+- Run npm install to install the dependencies
--3.
-Run npm start to start the development server
+- Run npm start to start the development server
--4.
-Navigate to [http://localhost:3000] in your web browser
+- Navigate to [local host](http://localhost:3000) in your web browser

 ## Usage